 The UK tax advantages of owning UK property through overseas entities have now largely disappeared.
 One of the remaining reasons to continue holding UK property through an overseas entity was the measure of confidentiality this afforded to its beneficial owners.
 This is about to be significantly undermined as a result of the new requirement placed on overseas entities to disclose certain information about their beneficial owners in the new public register.

 1 This is an opportunity to review existing structures, through which UK properties are held and to consider generally, whether these are still fit for purpose and/or continue to confer any meaningful benefit.

 2 If the decision is taken to unwind a structure which already holds UK property interests, we can assist.

 3 We can advise on how the new rules apply to overseas entities which will shortly have an obligation to register their beneficial owners.
-We can also assist with managing the registration process on behalf of overseas entities.

 4 Steps should be taken to gather together details of relevant beneficial owner(s) in readiness to complete the registration process once it comes into effect (or during the transitional period where overseas entities have disposed of land between 28 February 2022 and the end of the transitional period).